My path to this work

 Teachers and influences

-A little about my life outside Work
+A little about my life outside work

 I live in Santa Cruz, California, close to the ocean.
 Much of my nourishment comes from spending time in or near the water—swimming, walking along the shore, and letting the rhythms of the ocean settle my nervous system.
+I also love dance, especially ecstatic dance and contact improvisation, community singing, and gardening.
+These practices remind me that connection is something we live in our bodies and communities.

 Want to work together?